GraemeCrawford/notes/kubernetes/deployments.md

 |`kubectl rollout history deployment/helloworld-deployment` |get the rollout history|
 |`kubectl rollout undo deployment/helloworld-deployment` |roll back to previous version|
 |`kubectl rollout undo deployment/helloworld-deployment --to-revision=n` |roll back to any version|

+# Doing the deployment

+## Create Deployment file

+Create helloworld-deployment.yml with the following contents [helloworld-deployment.yml](./definitions/helloworld-deployment.yml)

+  - `kubectl create -f helloworld-deployment.yml`

+Check the status of the deployment:
+  - `kubectl get deployments`
+  - `kubectl rollout status deployment/<deployment_name>`

+*Now if we like we can change the image being used by the deployment by editing the deployment:*

+  - `kubectl set image deployment/helloworld-deployment <container_name>=<image_name:tag>`

+  *Note: the container_name is the name you gave the container in the deployment definition container spec section*

+  **This is how we'd manually update the version of the running container image**

+## Undo/Rollback Deployments

+To undo the most recent deployment and revert back to the previous deployment, we'd run the following:

+  - `kubectl rollout undo deployment/helloworld-deployment`

+If we want to rollback to a specific deployment we would run the following:

+*First we want to get the rollout history*
+  - `kubectl rollout history deployment/helloworld-deployment`

+*Then we want to specify which revision we'd like to revert to:*
+  - `kubectl rollout undo deployment/<deployment_name> --to-revision=1`

+**By default, Kubernetes only gives us the last 2 deployments.
+We can force Kubernetes to keep a longer history of deployments by adding the following line to the `helloworld-deployment.yml` definition file under the app spec section:**

+  - `revisionHistoryLimit: 100`